RMerl/asuswrt-merlin.ng/release/src/router/curl/docs/VULN-DISCLOSURE-POLICY.md

 elevated rights on your system enough to attack curl, they can probably already do much worse harm and the problem is not really in curl.

-## Experiments
+## Debug & Experiments

-Vulnerabilities in features which are off by default (in the build) and documented as experimental, are not eligible for a reward and we do not consider them security problems.
+Vulnerabilities in features which are off by default (in the build) and documented as experimental, or exist only in debug mode, are not eligible for a reward and we do not consider them security problems.

+The same applies to scripts and software which are not installed by default through the make install rule.

 ## URL inconsistencies